 Title Number of copies Number of students 13.
-Quality monitoring methods that ensure the acquisition of exit knowledge, skills and competences
+Quality monitoring methods that ensure the acquisition of exit knowledge, skills and competences Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of

 COURSE DESCRIPTION

-Course instructor Assoc.
-Prof. Ana Meštrović, PhD Assoc.
-Prof. Ana Meštrović, PhD
+Course instructor Mentors for students can be teachers in scientific-teaching and teaching titles and postdoctoral fellows.

-Name of the course Bachelor's Thesis Bachelor's Thesis
+Name of the course Bachelor's Thesis

-Study programme Undergraduate university programme in informatics
+Study programme Undergraduate university programme Informatics

 Status of the course compulsory

 Year of study 3

 ECTS credits and manner of ECTS credits 8

 instruction Number of class hours (L+E+S)